EtomicBomb/distributed-systems-final-project/README.md

 Stores which courses each student is registered for.
 Also stores the students qualifications, which courses the student has taken in the past.

-## `students/lock[subject, number, studentToken] -> studentsLock`
+## `students/lock[studentToken] -> studentsLock`

 Grabs a lock on registering a student for this course.
-May fail.
+May fail if they have already registered for 5 courses.

+## `students/unlock[studentToken]`

+Removes the lock, probably since the course endpoint cancelled.
+Cannot cancel if you already registered.

 ## `students/submit[studentsLock, studentToken]`